rafasoares/cancancan-wiki/Action-Aliases.md

 You will usually be working with four actions when [[defining|Defining Abilities]] and [[checking|Checking Abilities]] permissions: `:read`, `:create`, `:update`, `:destroy`.
 These aren't the same as the 7 RESTful actions in Rails.
-CanCan automatically adds some convenient aliases for mapping the controller actions.
+CanCanCan automatically adds some convenient aliases for mapping the controller actions.

 ```ruby
 alias_action :index, :show, :to => :read